🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Other Possible Problems From CED

-While finding new treatments for any or all of the above would be fantastic, there are other areas the CED might impact.
+While finding new treatments for any or all of the above would be fantastic, there are other areas the CED might impact, especially when it comes to other treatment resistant conditions.
 The following all remain treatment-resistant and show unexplained symptoms.

 • Cystic fibrosis